-Welcome to the sequel to CSI Seattle.
+Welcome to CSI CONNECTICUT - the sequel to CSI SEATTLE.

-Setting the scene for CSI Connecticut; Bella, Jasper and Alice, (and Molly the cat), have moved from the West Coast to the East Coast and are now living with Edward, Carlisle and Esme in Uncle Anthony's lovely, rambling beach house.
+Setting the scene for CSI Connecticut; Bella, Jasper and Alice, (and Molly the cat), have moved from the West Coast to the East Coast and are now living with Edward, Carlisle and Esme in Uncle Anthony's lovely, rambling house on the beach.
 Bella and Alice have opened a detective agency as a bit of fun and Edward has inherited the Medical Research laboratory after Anthony's death, but he still hasn't found out who was willing to sell their research to a national newspaper.
 Esme's recovery is slow and she is unaware she's a vampire.
 Bella and Edward are still passionately in love, but Bella is missing her family and friends desperately.

 You are definitely in for an exciting and bumpy ride, as the detective agency puts a stick into a hornets' nest, Alice's past comes back to haunt her, and the mole in the laboratory is after a lot more than money.
 Also, and more importantly for those who like lemons, we find out why vampire loving is sooooooo much better than human loving!

 As always, these characters belong to Stephenie Meyer - I've just borrowed them to have lots of fun with.

 Strap yourself down (in a non-bondage way) and enjoy.

 Joan (aka Michaelmas54) xx